splunk/security_content/docs/_posts/2021-06-03-excessive_number_of_distinct_processes_created_in_windows_temp_folder.md

 #### How To Implement
-To successfully implement this search, you need to be ingesting logs with the full process path in the process field of CIM&#39;s Process data model.
+To successfully implement this search, you need to be ingesting logs with the full process path in the process field of CIM's Process data model.
 If you are using Sysmon, you must have at least version 6.0.4 of the Sysmon TA.
 Tune and filter known instances where renamed sc.exe may be used.

 #### Known False Positives
 Many benign applications will create processes from executables in Windows\Temp, although unlikely to exceed the given threshold.
 Filter as needed.